-David Darmofal is a Professor in the Department of Aeronautics and Astronautics at MIT and member of the MIT Aerospace Computational Design Laboratory (ACDL), MIT Gas Turbine Laboratory (GTL), and the MIT Center for Computational Engineering (CCE).
+David Darmofal is the Jerome C. Hunsaker Professor of Aeronautics and Astronautics at MIT and a member of the MIT Aerospace Computational Design Laboratory (ACDL) and the MIT Center for Computational Science & Engineering (CCSE).
 His principal areas of interest are computational methods for partial differential equations, especially fluid dynamics; and engineering education innovation.
 He has written approximately 80 technical publications in peer-reviewed journals and conferences.
 He teaches graduate and undergraduate courses in fluid dynamics and computational methods.
 He also contributes to the MIT Common Ground effort.

 In recognition of excellence in teaching and advising, he was honored with the MIT School of Engineering Bose Award for Junior Faculty in 2002, appointed as an MIT MacVicar Faculty Fellow in 2004, and received the MIT Earll M. Murman Award for Excellence in Undergraduate Advising in 2011.
 In 2012, he received the MIT Bisplinghoff Fellow and the University of Michigan, Department of Aerospace Engineering, Alumni Merit Award in recognition for his contributions in research, teaching, and service.
 He has also been recognized by the MIT student chapter of the AIAA for excellence in undergraduate teaching (2005, 2013) and undergraduate advising (2017).
 He received a CAREER Award from the NSF in 1997.
 He is an Associate Fellow of the AIAA, and an ASME, ASEE, and SIAM member.